A Mile Is Longer Than a Kilometer – Here’s Why That Actually Matters

 What Is the Difference Between a Mile and a Kilometer?

 At its core, this comes down to two different systems of measurement.
-Consider this: the kilometer is part of the metric system — the one used by most of the world.
-Now, the mile?
+But the kilometer is part of the metric system — the one used by most of the world.
+The mile?
 That’s from the imperial system, primarily used in the United States.

 One kilometer equals 1,000 meters.
 Simple enough.